 As a Postdoctoral Cybersecurity Fellow at Stanford, I was the primary author on two grants (totaling $125,000) evaluating the thus far ad hoc collaboration between global threat cybersecurity and threat intelligence communities and law enforcement.
 At Stanford, I developed and managed the research plan, milestones, and budgets; regularly reported findings and progress to funders and collaborators; managed research assistants contributing to data collection and literature reviews; and planned and executed workshops and focus groups (colocated with cybersecurity and Internet operations conferences) comprising cybersecurity professionals, law enforcement, lawyers, and policymakers in the US, Africa, and Europe.
 In my cumulative report, I evaluated these ad hoc relationships in terms of credibility and legitimacy norms within closed, often hidden, private intelligence groups; across collaborative relationships between these actors and law enforcement; and the challenges to developing credibility and legitimacy in domestic and international law enforcement and governance regimes.
-More recently, in collaboration with colleagues at the Shadowserver Foundation, we are continuing this work in a report for Europol detailing from technical, legal, and international collaboration challenges faced in the recent Avalanche takedown, representing the largest concerted application of mutual legal assistance treaties (MLATs).
+In collaboration with colleagues at the Shadowserver Foundation, we continue this work in a report for Europol detailing the technical, legal, and international collaboration challenges faced in the recent Avalanche takedown, representing the largest concerted application of mutual legal assistance treaties (MLATs).

 A central focus of my work is the consensus-based coproduction of these institutions’ expert knowledge, how it sustains the capabilities and capacities necessary to adapt to the uncertainties endemic in evolving digital platforms, and the challenges of integrating this knowledge into global and domestic policy development, regulatory design, and governance processes.
 In my chapter on planned adaptation, I evaluate successful instances of systematically integrating epistemic communities’ knowledge of complex engineering systems into regulation and policy.
-In collaboration with Dr. I. Brass, our article in Regulation & Governance argues for a novel, planned adaptive regulatory framework that closes the feedback loops between IoT security regulations and standards development and the expert knowledge of epistemic communities necessary to keep pace with innovations by cybercriminals taking advantage of low-margin, insecure IoT devices.
+In collaboration with Dr. I. Brass at UCL STEaPP, our article in Regulation & Governance argues for a novel, planned adaptive regulatory framework that closes the feedback loops between IoT security regulations and standards development and the expert knowledge of epistemic communities necessary to keep pace with innovations by cybercriminals taking advantage of low-margin, insecure IoT devices.
 My article in the Journal of Cyber Policy comparatively evaluates the governance of digital platforms, contrasting the roles of control and consensus-based knowledge coproduction for monitoring predatory practices, highlighting the need for coregulatory models that integrate accountability mechanisms with monitoring capabilities to ensure fair and equitable digital marketplaces.
 My recent submission to International Organization offers an empirical deep dive into the understudied institutions in the Internet’s routing system, contributing to the literature on epistemic communities by explaining how these institutions function as epistemic authorities and offering a framework for evaluating how to more effectively integrate these into the broader global governance system.
 Across each of these studies, the common theme is the collaborative application of consensus-based, coproduction of knowledge and regulatory authority to solve wicked global policy problems.

-I also lead the Internet Infrastructure and Policy Lab (IIPL), coordinating the work of four student researchers.
+I also lead the Internet Infrastructure and Policy Lab at the BUSH School (IIPL), coordinating the work of four student researchers.
 IIPL projects have a distinct focus on development dynamics in developing regions.
 Their projects include:

 the politics and governance of submarine cables critical to modern Internet communications (a publication in the Journal of Public and International Affairs on submarine cables and the South China Sea conflict; an article under review by Contemporary Security Policy characterizing submarine cable governance challenges for regional economic and security across six cases);